Quick Summary

 💡 Pro Tip: When Holafly’s Unlimited Plan Makes Sense

-Traveling with a partner?
-Install Holafly on one phone and use the 500 MB/day hotspot to keep a second device connected for maps and messaging.
+Traveling with a partner Install Holafly on one phone and use its daily 1 GB hotspot allowance to keep a second device connected for maps and messaging.
 That shared setup eliminates buying two separate eSIMs.
-For solo travelers spending 3+ weeks exploring beyond major cities, Holafly’s four-carrier coverage prevents dead zones on NTT Docomo-dominant rural routes.
+For solo travelers spending 3+ weeks exploring beyond major cities, Holafly’s multi-carrier coverage may help reduce dead zones on rural routes, though full NTT Docomo access is not guaranteed.

 📋 Planning your full trip?
 Download our Japan Travel Preparation Checklist — it covers eSIM setup timing, rail pass decisions, cash vs. card strategy, and everything else you need sorted before departure.